 water system, as defined in subsection (a) of this section, that water

-(A) be designed to maintain a minimum pressure of 35
+(A) maintain a minimum pressure of 35 pounds per square

-(B) be designed to maintain a minimum pressure of 20
+(B) maintain a minimum pressure of 20 psi under combined

-psi under combined fire and drinking water flow conditions when the
+fire and drinking water flow conditions when the system is intended

 (C) maintain a minimum distribution pressure not less